 Extinction versus Evolution.

-The mere prospect of Extinction automatically implies the possibility of Evolution.
-Thus, Death Stranding, in the end, is a game as much about adaptation, the ability of the human race to adapt to apocalyptic conditions and reorganize the direction of the species’ action on the planet to survive.
+The mere *prospect* of Extinction automatically implies the possibility of Evolution.
+We can figure it out, we can survive.
+Thus, Death Stranding, in the end, is a game as much about adaptation — the ability of the human race to adapt to apocalyptic conditions and reorganize the direction of the species’ action on the planet to survive.
 The people of the UCA have survived to rebuild more than a modicum of civilization.